 By construction $\mathcal{N}$ goes to zero at both infinities.
 Moreover, it has an extremum at the origin:

 The nature of this extremum depends on the sign of the second derivative of the stationary density of right-movers at the origin:

 To work out the above derivative, we need a Taylor expansion of $\tilde{M}(x,\chi)$ around the origin.
-The derivatives of the step function in the expression $\tilde{M}(x,\chi)$ (Eqs (\ref{S+},\ref{S-})) do not give rise to singularities, because the corresponding Dirac masses are weighted by coefficients of the form $C_\alpha(0)$ and $C'_\alpha(0)$, with the notation
+The derivatives of the step function in the expression of $\tilde{M}(x,\chi)$ (Eq (\ref{stationaryxz})) do not give rise to singularities, because the corresponding Dirac masses are weighted by coefficients of the form $C_\alpha(0)$ and $C'_\alpha(0)$, with the notation

 where $\alpha$ takes the values $\chi + 1 \pm\sqrt{\chi(\chi+2)}$.
 On the other hand,